 A run-walk-run program is quite simple to incorporate into any run.
 Decide on a period of time or distance to run (see examples below) and then walk for a minute or two.
 Continue this pattern for the entire duration of your run.

-I was first introduced to running and walking breaks when I joined the Learn to Run Program (Running Room) in Canada many years ago and I continue to use this strategy today.
+I was first introduced to running and walking breaks when I joined the Learn to Run program (Running Room) in Canada many years ago and I continue to use this strategy today.

-In the 10-week Learn to Run program, the beginner initially runs for one minute and then walks for two minutes.
+In the 10-week Learn to Run program, the beginner starts by running for one minute and then walking for two minutes.
 This routine is repeated for 20 minutes a couple of times a week.
-Each week the program increases the running time until the beginner is running 10 minutes and walking for one minute.
+Each week the running time increases until the beginner is running 10 minutes and walking for one minute.

-I have used the 10 and 1 program for many long runs and races, but it can be difficult to keep track on a regular watch.
-Some runners do a slight modification of this program, which is easier to follow, is to run 9 minutes and walk one minute every 10 minutes.
+I have used the 10 and 1 program for many long runs and races, but it can be mentally difficult to calculate the schedule.
+A modification of this program, which is easier to follow, is to run 9 minutes and walk one minute every 10 minutes.

-When I trained for my first marathon, I used a run-walk-run program of 15 minute intervals.
+When I trained for my first marathon, I walked briefly at 15-minute intervals.
 It was easy to track as I would take a one minute walk break at each quarter of the hour, which is technically 14 & 1s.

 If you are just beginning to run, try doing shorter distances before taking a break.
 Increase the distance as you get stronger.

-These are just some of the run-walk-run programs that you can use to build endurance, reduce injuries and stay motivated.
+These are just some examples of run-walk training programs that you can use to build endurance, reduce injuries and stay motivated.
 There are others outlined here in this Run Walk Ratio Chart provided by Sports Coaching.
-Experiment with different plans to find one that feels right for you.
+Experiment with different plans to find one that feels right for you and easy to maintain.

 Whatever program you decide to use, ensure that your walk break is early in your run.
 It needs to happen before you begin to feel tired.
-You will not gain the full benefits of the walk break if you are already experiencing symptoms of fatigue.
+You will not gain the full advantage of using the program if you are already experiencing symptoms of fatigue.